tsuru/tsuru/docs/installing/gandalf.rst

 #.
 Define "repo-manager" to use "gandalf";
 #.
 Define "git:api-server" to point to the API of the Gandalf server
    (example: "http://localhost:8000");
-#.
-Define "git:unit-repo" to point to the directory where code will live in the
-   application unit (example: "/home/application/current").

 For more details, please refer to the :doc:`configuration page
 </reference/config>`.